 The staff tries to do this at Onboardly, a Canadian public relations and marketing firm for startups based in Moncton, New Brunswick.
 “We corral the entire team together for an hour and try to make associations with objects that would otherwise not be correlated—a diaper ad and a toothbrush, a car part and a shaving cream ad, or a new book and a carpet cleaning product,” CEO Renee Warren says.
 “Each time we do it, we come up with at least a dozen new ideas, approaches or topics and angles.”

-Jodie Shaw, president and chief marketing officer at Rapport Leadership International in Las Vegas, starts some brainstorming meetings by dividing participants into groups and handing members randomly shaped objects—a pool noodle, a square building block and so on.
+Jodie Shaw, head of global marketing at Kadence International, started some brainstorming meetings by dividing participants into groups and handing members randomly shaped objects—a pool noodle, a square building block and so on.
 “Each group has five minutes to come up with a unique invention for the object, give it a unique name and present a two-minute product pitch to the remainder of the team,” she says.
 The exercise relaxes everybody and gets them thinking creatively, she says.

-At Kessel Communications, with offices in Chicago and Columbus, Ohio, the brainstorm facilitator places the name of famous people in an envelope, with each participant receiving a different name, says Joel Kessel, company president.
+At Kessel Communications, located in Dublin, Ohio, the brainstorm facilitator places the name of famous people in an envelope, with each participant receiving a different name, says Joel Kessel, company president.
 They get five to seven minutes to write down what they think their famous person would do.
 Then they share this with the rest of the group, which builds on those thoughts.
 The exercise “gets the creative juices flowing much more quickly in a fun way and typically results in way more ideas than what one would normally get just asking the group for ideas,” Kessel says.